prachisarode95/FME-Spatial-ETL-Mini-Projects/FME_Form_Basic/Flood_Risk_Assessment_Using_Conditional_Values/Flood_Risk_Assessment_Using_Conditional_Values.md

 # Flood Risk Assessment Using Conditional Values

-## About the exercise
+## Project Overview

-This is a hands-on exercise from the **FME Form Basic course** by Safe Software.
-It demonstrates **how to assign flood risk scores to address points by using conditional logic based on elevation and proximity to coastal zones.** The entire workflow was built and executed using **FME Workbench 2024.2**, showcasing **real-world attribute transformation** and **spatial analysis techniques.**
+This covers how to assign flood risk scores to address points by using conditional logic based on elevation and proximity to coastal zones.

 ---

 ## Tools Used

-- **FME Workbench**
+- FME Workbench
-  For designing, building, and executing the flood risk assessment workflow.

-- **FME Data Inspector**
+- FME Data Inspector
-  To visually inspect and verify the flood risk values assigned to each address.

 ---

-## Workflow Overview
+## Workflow

 1. **Read Input Datasets**:
    - Postal addresses